Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

-Clint Capela and the rest of the Atlanta Hawks take on the Boston Celtics in the NBA Playoffs on Sunday, at 7:00 PM ET.
+Clint Capela and the rest of the Atlanta Hawks face the Boston Celtics in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-In this piece we'll examine Capela's stats and trends, helping you make good selections on prop bets.
+If you'd like to make predictions on Capela's performance, we dive into his available prop bets, using stats and trends, below.

 Clint Capela Prop Bets vs. the Celtics